 - Note smoking and drinking habits.
 Alcohol is a significant neurotoxin, both centrally and peripherally.

-- Ask about drugs including prescribed, over-the-counter and illicit.
+- Ask about drugs, including prescribed, over-the-counter and illicit (such as cocaine usage that can be linked to cardiovascular problems).
 This includes complementary and alternative medicines.

 - Ask about occupation and what it involves.
 There may be exposure to toxins.
 Is repetitive strain injury likely?
-Is there prolonged visual work which may predispose to tension headache or migraine?
+Is there prolonged visual work which may predispose to tension-type headache or migraine?
 The job may involve driving but the patient has admitted to convulsions.
-He may work at heights or in a dangerous environment.
+He/she may work at heights or in a dangerous environment.

 - Ask about marital status.
 Has there been recent bereavement or divorce which may have affected symptoms?